rinkwitz/CNN_example_for_classifying_MNIST/README.md

 CNN architecture:
 * 8 nodes using 3 x 3 convolutions, activation: ReLu
-* Max Pooling using a pool size of 2 x 2, activation: ReLu
+* Max Pooling using a pool size of 2 x 2
 * 8 nodes using 3 x 3 convolutions, activation: ReLu
-* Max Pooling using a pool size of 2 x 2, activation: ReLu
+* Max Pooling using a pool size of 2 x 2
 * Flatten
 * Dense layer with 128 nodes, activation: ReLu
 * Dense layer with 128 nodes, activation: ReLu